kanliot/foulnames/README.md

-	use: foulnames [OPTIONS] filename [more filenames...]

-      foulnames is a little bash script to remove non-printable characters and control characters from filenames should run fine on any unix with GNU bash and stuff.
-      options:
-      	-m NUM      allow foulnames to fix more than 4 files at a time.
-This was to prevent foulnames *.mp3 from fixing 900 files by accident.
-        -i      pipe mode to stdout.  should remove all newlines naturally the input only comes from a single filename which is piped in.
-	        Yes, filenames can have newlines, and this is the solution.
-        -t      preview the new filenames, but don't fix filenames
+# foulnames
+The best way to automatically rename files with unusual characters in the filename.
+Uses GNU awk to automatically detect which characters are Unicode text, and which characters are odd punctuation or control characters.

       use: foulnames [OPTIONS] filename [more filenames...]

       foulnames is a little bash script to remove non-printable characters and control characters from filenames
       should run fine on any unix with GNU bash and stuff.
       options:
         -m NUM      allow foulnames to fix more than 4 files at a time.
 This was to prevent foulnames *.mp3 from fixing 900 files by accident.
         -i      pipe mode to stdout.  should remove all newlines naturally the input only comes from a single filename which is piped in.